FC Unirea Urziceni: Ascension

 The club finished 10th in its first season in the top division.
 In the Liga I 2007–08, they finished seventh and reached the cup final.
 Manager and former Chelsea player Dan Petrescu nicknamed the team Chelsea of Ialomița.
 The following season the club won the league for the first time, after they beat Timișoara 2–1, and qualified for the Champions League.

 The club finished 3rd in the 2009–10 UEFA Champions League Group stage, obtaining 8 points.
 They beat Rangers 4–1 in Glasgow and Sevilla in Bucharest 1–0 and drew 1–1, with VfB Stuttgart and Rangers at Bucharest.
 In the 2009–10 UEFA Europa League Knockout stage, Urziceni were drawn against English giants Liverpool.
 In the first round, at Anfield, Liverpool won 1–0, and at Bucharest, Unirea lost again, 1–3.

 Unirea finished second in the 2009–10 Liga I season, again qualifying for the UEFA Champions League.
 In the third qualifying round, Unirea finished 0–0 against Zenit St. Petersburg at Bucharest.
 In Russia, they lost 1–0, with Danny scoring the winner.
 In the Europa League Play-off round Unirea played against Hajduk Split.
-They lost in the first game played in Poljud 4–1, and drew 1–1 in Bucharest.
+They lost in the first game played at Stadion Poljud in Split 4–1, and drew 1–1 in Bucharest.